Kate Steinitz

-Kate Steinitz (2 August 1889 - 7 April 1975), informally known as “the Mama of Dada,” played a significant role in the history of art on a number of levels: in the creation of her own art works, as a preserver and collector of the art of her times (the European Bauhaus and Dadaist movements of the early 20th century), as a promoter of art and artists, and, for the last thirty years of her life, as a librarian of the Elmer Belt Library of Vinciana, first when the library was based in the collector's medical offices in downtown Los Angeles, and later as honorary curator when the collection was given to UCLA in 1961.
+Kate Steinitz (2 August 1889 - 7 April 1975), informally known as “the Mama of Dada,” was a German-American artist, preserver and collector of Bauhaus and Dadaist art, promoter, and, librarian.
+From 1945 until her death, she served as the librarian of the Elmer Belt Library of Vinciana, first when the library was based in the collector's medical offices, and later as honorary curator when the collection was given to UCLA in 1961.

-Steinitz is especially remembered for collaborative work with the artist Kurt Schwitters, and, in later life, her scholarship on Leonardo da Vinci.
+Steinitz is remembered for collaborative work with the Kurt Schwitters, and, in later life, her scholarship on Leonardo da Vinci.

 Life

 Kate (at first called Käte or Käthe) Traumann was born into an upper-middle-class family in Beuthen, Upper Silesia (now Bytom, Poland).
 In 1899, her father, Judge Arnold Traumann, was transferred to Berlin, where she was educated.
-She attending drawing classes with Käthe Kollwitz and later the "Malschule für Frauen" (Women's Painting School) run by the artist Lovis Corinth.
-She also attended the Academie und Studienateliers fuer Malerei und Plastik (connected with the Berlin Secession art association), and at the Académie de la Grande Chaumière and the Sorbonne in Paris.
+She attending drawing classes with Käthe Kollwitz and later the "Malschule für Frauen" (Women's Painting School) run by Lovis Corinth.
+She also attended the Academie und Studienateliers fuer Malerei und Plastik (connected with the Berlin Secession), the Académie de la Grande Chaumière, and the University of Paris.

-In 1912 or 1913, after returning from a study visit in Paris, she married a physician, Dr. Ernst Steinitz (March 25, 1881 - Feb 1, 1942).
-With the outbreak of war in 1914, her husband joined the army as a military physician.
+In 1912 or 1913, after returning from a study visit in Paris, she married a physician, Dr. Ernst Steinitz (March 25, 1881 - February 1, 1942).
+With the World War I in 1914, her husband joined the army as a military physician.
 In 1917, he was called to the front, and in 1918 the Steinitz family, which now included daughters Ilse and Lotti, relocated to Hanover.
 A third daughter, Beate, was born in 1920.

 While in Hanover, Steinitz painted portraits of her daughters.
-Other favored subjects for her drawings and paintings included dancers, entertainers, and other performers.
-She became highly involved in the local art scene, including the burgeoning Dada movement.
+She also drew inspiration from dancers, entertainers, and performers, frequently featuring them in her drawings and paintings.
+Highly involved in the local art scene, she became an active participant in the emerging Dada movement, contributing to its growth and influence.

-Steinitz collaborated with her friend, the artist Kurt Schwitters on several projects, including children's books, opera librettos, books, and festivals.
+Steinitz collaborated with her friend Kurt Schwitters on several projects, including children's books, opera librettos, books, and festivals.
 Together with Theo van Doesburg, Schwitters and Steinitz produced several children's fairy-tale books that featured unusual typography, including Hahnepeter (Peter the Rooster, 1924), Die Märchen vom Paradies (The Fairy Tales of Paradise, 1924–25), and Die Scheuche (The Scarecrow, 1925).
 For the publication of their work, the artists founded their own publishing house, which they called APOSS, an acronym that stood for "A=active; P=paradox; OS=oppose sentimentality; S=sensitive."

-Steinitz also began to write for the newspaper the Hannoverscher Kurier, and in various journals of the Berlin publisher Ullstein Verlag, using her own name as well as under the pseudonyms "Annette Nobody" and "Mia Meyer."
+Steinitz also began to write for the newspaper the Hannoverscher Kurier, and for various journals by Ullstein Verlag, using her own name as well as under the pseudonyms "Annette Nobody" and "Mia Meyer."